gvwilson/sensibleadventures/shapers.md

 - **Sight**, **Hearing**, and **Smell**.
   Note that Smell includes the sense of taste.

-Non-player characters (NPCs) may have two extra traits:
+If they're going to be an important part of the game, extras (non-player characters) may have two more characteristics:

 - **Courage**: how brave the character is.

 - **Honesty**: how likely the character is to tell the truth.

-Player characters (PCs) don't have scores for these because being brave and telling the truth (or not) are part of the game.
+Players' characters don't have scores for these because being brave and telling the truth (or not) are part of the game.

-NPCs only need to be given scores for these traits when it's important.
+Characters may also have ratings for these characteristics, all of which are Novice level (1 die) by default:

+- **Acting**: impersonating people, feigning illness, etc.
+- **Awareness**: noticing little details (a good skill for a detective).
+- **Charisma**: charming people (or intimidating them).
+- **Crafts**: fixing clocks, knitting, and other handicrafts.
+- **Fighting**: hand-to-hand combat.
+- **Healing**: first aid and treating poisons and diseases.
+- **Stealth**: the fine art of not being noticed.
+- **Survival**: making a fire, knowing what's good to eat, etc.
+- **Trivia**: general background knowledge.

 ## Species